Frequently Asked Questions

 Who teaches honors courses?

 Experienced faculty members whose proposal for an honors class has been reviewed and accepted by the Honors Council.
 No honors courses are taught by graduate assistants.
 Faculty members from any discipline may submit a proposal to teach a second or third-year colloquium.
-Because the classes are small, never more than 20 students, and are based on a seminar approach, senior faculty find this an attractive way to teach something they are really passionate about to a small group of motivated students.
+Because the classes are small, and are based on a seminar approach, senior faculty find this an attractive way to teach something they are really passionate about to a small group of motivated students.